The Trumpification of America

 Many Americans I meet in Europe are embarrassed by Trump and say that he doesn’t represent the real America.
 When you consider that he has always had negative approval ratings, including throughout his entire first term and during the 2024 election campaign, they may have had a point.
-Gerrymandering and the preponderance of smaller states with Republican majorities have enabled Republicans to gain control of the Presidency for his first term, and Congress, the Senate, and consequently the Supreme Court despite being behind in the popular vote.
+Gerrymandering, voter suppression, and the preponderance of smaller states with Republican majorities have enabled Republicans to gain control of the Presidency for his first term, and Congress, the Senate, and consequently the Supreme Court despite being behind in the popular vote.

 But something changed in the last few weeks of the last Presential election campaign.
 Having been behind Kamala Harris in the opinion polls ever since she replaced President Biden on the Democratic ticket, Trump gradually caught up and eventually won the Presidential election by 1.5% of the popular vote (49.8% to 48.3%).
 This is not quite the landslide he likes to portray it as, but it is still a considerable improvement on his 2016 win against Hillary Clinton, where he won the Electoral College 304 to 227 despite losing the popular vote by over 2% (46.1% to 48.2%). (seven faithless electors – five Democratic and two Republican – had reduced the electoral college from 538 to 531)